Rooster9077/discord-bot/readme.md

-this is a discord bot cause I'm bored
+this is a discord bot cause I'm bored and want to broaden my coding horizons